skycoin/hardware-wallet/README.md

 The project releases production-ready binaries combining firmware and bootloader.
 A custom version scheme is used based on the rules that follow

 - **Bootloader version**: Consecutive bootloader version identifier
 - **Firmware version**: Consecutive firmware version identifier
 - **SoC identifier**: for the MCU model and combination of peripherals considered for building the specific combined binary release.
 A value of `0` should be reserved to developer's local environment
 - **Country Exit Code**: to cope with i18n and locale specific features.
 At present only a value of `1` is supported for American English (i.e. `en_US`).

+Version identifiers are strings including, in the same order, the numbers mentioned above separated by dots.

 #### Versioning libraries